Talladega College band: 'Forget the politics... We are musicians'

 Critics: Marching is show of support for Trump

 Talladega was among the 40 organizations that accepted an invitation to participate in the parade, which will follow the swearing-in of the new president.
-One of songs the band will perform is patriotic: James Brown's "Living in America."
+One of the songs the band will perform is patriotic: James Brown's "Living in America."
 Another is the popular "Happy," by Pharrell Williams.
 One tune, "Sweet Talk," will be performed in memory of a band member and graduate who died of a heart attack on Christmas Eve; he had arranged the band's music to the song.

 "I don't think we would've ever thought we were going to be on a platform this big," said 21-year-old Dylan Brown, a snare drummer from Opelousas, Louisiana.
 "But with the grace of God, that's how stuff happens."